taurgis/headless-reference-architecture/README.md

 # SEO: Sitemap

-In this project, the "Sitemap" controller is present to enable the use of the standard sitemap functionality that Salesforce B2C Commerce Cloud provides.
+In this project, the "Sitemap" controller is present to enable using the standard sitemap functionality that Salesforce B2C Commerce Cloud provides.

-For this to work with the Composable Storefront, changes need to be made to the URL generation, matching the configuration in the Business Manager.
+To work with the Composable Storefront, changes need to be made to the URL generation, matching the configuration in the Business Manager.

 ## Example
 ### Business Manager